Essays, Stories, Adventures, Dreams

 In the next installment of this draft chronicle, a few more anecdotes come to mind about coffee processing, marketing, and preparation in your personal coffee maker.
 The Footloose Forester will seek to be kind to Starbucks and the mystique of the coffee klatch.

-Before he was prepared to draft the next section of this draft, a reader inquired about the cherries and the berries.
+Before he was prepared to complete the next section of this draft, a reader inquired about the cherries and the berries.
 It is somewhat self-evident what the cherries are about, but the berries do need more explaining.
 In the interim, his weirdo alter ego (Meeza bin Spoofin) and Nom de Plume of the Footloose Forester interjected with the information for the reader.
 Meeza bin Spoofin wrote,

 My preferred way to create chronicles is to do a draft in WORD first, and put it on my blog site at LegacyStories, before sharing it.
 The topic of coffee is complex enough that I had to stimulate myself to push for the full Monty.
 The hoped-for catchy title is a signal that Meeza know a teeny bit about coffee plants in the ground; dem ripenin' fruits on da bush that is reddy for pickin when dey is red like cherries, goes to de coffee washin stations that can be spotted from the road; dem cherries brown up on dryin tables like black berries, get stuffed into bags to go into storage, wait for de coffee buyers to show up for purchase bids; prepare air and sea shipments to de big guys in cold countries....and...and...and you see the point.
 Coffee in de cup might be a year or two later.
 A lot to cover, in the meantime, hold my coffee.